Time to read: 9 min

 Injection molded TPUs are used in footwear, gaskets, caster wheels, and sporting goods.
 Applications also include cases or enclosures for electronics and medical devices.
 In medical applications, TPUs are sometimes used instead of polyvinyl chloride (PVC), a plastic that may cause skin irritation.

 Thermoplastic polyurethanes come in commercial, medical, and industrial grades.
 There are three main classes of TPU materials: polyester, polyether and polycaprolactone.
 Trademarked products are available from manufacturers such as Lanxess, Lubrizol, Texin, and Ultralast.

-Because there are so many options, it helps to have an expert’s advice before choosing the material for your next injection molding project.
-Fictiv has many such experts who can help you make the right choice, so contact us today and get started.
+Because there are so many options, it helps to have an expert’s advice before choosing a plastic resin for your project.
+We can help you to select a plastic material and provide robust design for manufacturing (DFM) feedback and advice.